-Armed wit this understanding I set off my journey to Niyamgiri in South Odisha’s Rayagada District, the abode of Dongoria Kondh, an ancient tribe which has link with early human migration to Indian Subcontinent.
-Dongoria in Odia means hill and Kondhs are the tribal who inhabit the hills of Niyamgiri.
+Armed with this understanding I set off my journey to Niyamgiri in South Odisha’s Rayagada District, the abode of Dongoria Kondh, an ancient tribe which has a link with early human migration to Indian Subcontinent.
+Dongoria in Odia means hill and Kondhs are the tribals who inhabit the hills of Niyamgiri.
 A century ago, their villages were surrounded by lush green forest where sunlight could not infiltrate even during noon time.

 The View of Niyamgiri from Chatikona

-A myth narrates on origin of Dongoria Kondhs in the mystical past.
+A myth narrates on the origin of Dongoria Kondhs in the mystical past.